thk2b/duck-check/readme.md

 ```

 The check function takes a *schema* as an argument, and returns a function.
 Pass anything to this function, and a helpful error will be thrown if the argument does not match the schema.
-Suported types in a schema are array literal, object literals, and the Number, String, and Function constructors.
+Suported types in a schema are array literal, object literals, and the Number, String, Boolean and Function constructors.
 This will NOT work with other constructors.

 ```js